Skip to main content

 Let’s be real—at this price point, there are trade-offs.
 Here is what I wish I knew before I hit "buy":

-The Renewal Price Sting: That $2.99/month price is a "welcome" rate.
+• The Renewal Price Sting: That $2.99/month price is a "welcome" rate.
 When your first 48 months are up, that price jumps.
 For example, the Business plan renews at around $16.99/month.
+My advice?
+Lock in the 4-year plan upfront to save the most money.

-If your site goes down at 3 AM and you need a human, you’re going to be in a chat queue.
-To be fair, their agents are usually great, but if you’re the type of person who needs to talk to someone, this might be a dealbreaker.
-Daily Backups: On the cheapest "Premium" plan, you only get weekly backups.
+• Daily Backups: On the cheapest "Premium" plan, you only get weekly backups.
 I highly recommend spending the extra dollar for the Business plan—it gives you daily backups, and believe me, when you accidentally break your site with a bad plugin, that "Restore" button is worth its weight in gold.

 My "Best Setup" Recommendation